Login / Register

 - Press the Find button at the bottom of the form.

-- A list of hikes that match the supplied criteria is displayed on the results page in tabular form.
+- A list of locations that match the supplied criteria is displayed on the results page in tabular form.

-Click on a hike name to go to its detail page.
+Click on a location name to go to its detail page.

 Browsing sites on a map

-- Click on the Map Hikes link in the menu on the left hand side
+- Click on the Maps link in the menu on the left hand side

 of every page.